-- Before heading to the coast, read our Visiting the Coast Safely section.
-On the beach, have 1. your group become shoreline detectives, searching high and low to find as many natural objects on the spotter sheet as they can.
+- 1. Before heading to the coast, read our Visiting the Coast Safely section.
+On the beach, have your group become shoreline detectives, searching high and low to find as many natural objects on the spotter sheet as they can.
 You can work in pairs or small groups here. - 2.
-Your young people can tick items off their sheet as they go along.
+Children can tick items off their sheet as they go along.
 Try and encourage them to stop and engage their senses.
 Have they found some items with a rough texture, or perhaps soft or squidgy?
 Do any of them have a certain smell, shape, or colour?
 Has anyone found anything interesting that isn't on their sheet? - 3.
-It is important to leave natural objects and coastal creatures at the coast - everything in nature has its place!
-Also, remember to take your rubbish home so it doesn't end up in our seas!
-Lastly, don't forget to wash hands afterwards. - 4.
+It is important to leave natural objects and coastal creatures at the coast everything in nature has its place!
+Remember to take your rubbish home and wash hands afterwards! - 4.
 You can print off the WHALE of a wordsearch activity sheet for your group to complete if you have extra time during your session.